 This chilling page-turner has it all – dirty trade deals, deceitful politicians, and a lovable middle-aged main character.

 What it’s like: A gripping tale of espionage in the age of Brexit.

 Length: 9 hours 33 minutes

 A remarkable story of a remarkable woman, this memoir prides itself exactly on what its author, former First Lady of the United States Michelle Obama, personifies – warmth, wit and, above all, a great deal of wisdom.

 Written in a readable, intimate, and honest way, Becoming is a deeply personal account of a woman who defied expectations time and time again.
-It has swept the world by storm ever since its release in 2018 and managed to enchant every single reader, accumulating a whopping 4.9/5 rating out of over 15,000 customer reviews.

 One thing’s for sure – this book will leave you motivated and inspired to make some big changes to your life.
 Who knows, maybe it’ll help you become First Lady of the US too.